All Episodes

 So important that you say that.

-I mentioned that I led the fight uh and the investigation into what was happening between Planned Parenthood and then these third party body part sellers, and uh we were successful in that investigation, issued 15 criminal referrals and Planned Parenthood as being investigated by the Department of Justice and the FBI, as are these body part sellers.
+And we were successful in that investigation, issued 15 criminal referrals, and Planned Parenthood is being investigated by the Department of Justice and the FBI, as are these body part sellers.

 So anyway, Twitter didn't like that message and decided that they would just block it, but they recanted and then decided that they would let the message go back up.

-But here's the thing on this there is censorship.
+But here's the thing on this: there is censorship, there is prioritization that is taking place.

-And as you mentioned, with these edge providers, which are Google and Facebook and YouTube and uh your social media outlets, what they are doing is it's data mining.
+And as you mentioned, with these edge providers, which are Google and Facebook and YouTube and your social media outlets, what they are doing is it's data mining.

 They are using your data to sell advertising, and they are monetizing your data.

-And Sean, this is the thing that caused me to introduce the browser act, because what big tech had wanted was one set of privacy rules for the internet service providers, the ISPs,
+And Sean, this is the thing that caused me to introduce the Browser Act because what big tech had wanted was one set of privacy rules for the internet service providers, the ISPs, and then a different set of privacy rules for all of your social media outlets because they make their money by data mining and then selling access to.

-Facebook acknowledged that in fact the personal information of up to 87 million users, mostly here in the U.S. may have been improperly shared with political consultancy, this group, Cambridge Analytics,
+Facebook acknowledged that, in fact, the personal information of up to 87 million users, mostly here in the U.S., may have been improperly shared with political consultancy, this group, Cambridge Analytics, and up from previous news media estimates of 50 million.

-and up from previous news media estimates of 50 million, and Zuckerberg said in a conference call with the reporters, Facebook had not seen any meaningful impact on usage or ad sales since the scandal, and they said it's it's not good if people are unhappy with the company.
+And Zuckerberg said in a conference call with the reporters, Facebook had not seen any meaningful impact on usage or ad sales since the scandal.

-Well, I think even more specific than that, is looking at the way Facebook and uh Google and Yahoo and YouTube and all of these are profiting from your data because they are going in here and then they turn around and they sell they allow people to snoop in and
+Well, I think even more specific than that is looking at the way Facebook and Google and Yahoo and YouTube and all of these are profiting from your data because they are going in here and then they turn around and they sell,

-look at everything you're going through, everything you're searching.
+they allow people to snoop in and look at everything you're going through, everything you're searching.

 They look at what you are, who you're talking to.